ajit-dherange/IaC_Visitor_Counter-App_Project--Python_EKS_ALB_CICD-/README.md

 Create an application featuring a webpage displaying the message "This is the <x> visitor," where <x> is a counter fetched from Redis.
 The counter should increment with each visit to the index page.
 The application should be dockerize

 2. [CI/CD Pipeline]
-Devise a plan for the automated deployment of the above application to production using GitLab.
+Pipeline for the automated deployment of the above application to production using GitLab.

 3. [Cloud infrastructure]
 Deploy an Amazon EKS cluster using Infrastructure as Code (IaC) with Terraform.

 4. [Infra Design]
-Provide infrastructure design diagram
+Draw infrastructure design diagram

 ## Solution: